CS50Dartmouth21FS1/home/activities/activitygdb/README.md

 $ gdb program
 ```

-### GDB demo
+## Sample `gdb` session

 In the following examples we will use a lot of the basic `gdb` commands - `break`, `run`, `next`, `step`, `continue`, `display`, `print`, and `frame` (read about [stack frames](http://sourceware.org/gdb/current/onlinedocs/gdb/Frames.html); this is an important concept in C and very useful for debugging and poking around in your code and looking at variables).

 I strongly recommend that you go through the sequence of steps below and use these debugging commands.
 Don't worry, you can't break anything.

 Just like the shell commands you'll only need a subset of the the complete set of `gdb` commands to become an effective debugger.

-We will be working with [bugsort.c](https://github.com/CS50Dartmouth21FS1/examples/blob/main/bugsort.c).
+We will be working with [bugsort.c ](https://github.com/CS50Dartmouth21FS1/examples/blob/main/bugsort.c)  in our examples directory on plank..

 The program is simple: it reads ten integers from the stdin, and inserts each into an array of integers such that the array is in sorted order.
 It then prints them out, separated by spaces.
 Easy, right?

 ```